TheTaylorLee/AdminToolbox/docs/AdminToolbox.FortiWizard/Add-SSLVPNSAMLUsersSelection.md

 schema: 2.0.0
 ---

-# Add-SSLVPNSAMLUsersAzureDefaultSecurity
+# Add-SSLVPNSAMLUsersSelection

 ## SYNOPSIS

 ## SYNTAX

 ```
-Add-SSLVPNSAMLUsersAzureDefaultSecurity [<CommonParameters>]
+Add-SSLVPNSAMLUsersSelection [<CommonParameters>]
 ```

 ## DESCRIPTION
-This functions adds users to the SAML Enterprise APP and Security group regardless of their existing Azure MFA setup status.
+This functions adds users to the SAML Enterprise APP and Security group based on your selection from Out-Gridview -passthru.

 ## EXAMPLES